foreshadow/atom-python-run/README.md

   - NOTE: If the `cp.log` file is missing, empty, or inaccurate, please note that this was case in your post.

 - Detailed issues are well presented issues.
 This will help us locate your issue.

+- New an issue if you have any idea of new features.

 ![A screenshot of your package](https://f.cloud.github.com/assets/69169/2290250/c35d867a-a017-11e3-86be-cd7c5bf3ff9b.gif)